My first glimpse of Italy was a shroud of darkness spread out beneath the wings of an airbus.

 Vesuvius (at right) seen across the Bay of Naples.

 I was prepared to see the plaster outlines of human beings scattered in the streets, frozen where they had died nearly 2,000 years ago.
-You will see no such thing, although you should be able to find some if you're the kind of person who enjoyed the torture museum in San Gimignano.
-What you will find are well-preserved villa walls, an amphitheatre, and even preserved pottery.
+You will see no such thing, although you should be able to find one or two if you're the kind of person who enjoyed the torture museum in San Gimignano.
+What you will find are well-preserved villa walls, an amphitheatre, and even original Roman pottery.

 You will also find -- how shall I say this? -- ample representations of male genitalia.
 The Romans considered the male reproductive organ to be a symbol of strength and good fortune, and many Pompeiian villas feature graphic carvings on their outer walls, where in modern times you might expect to find a street number.